 Real Stories - Telephone Scams & Mail Fraud

-Leo received a letter which claimed to be from a lawyer in Portugal.
+Leo received a letter that claimed to be from a lawyer in Portugal.
 The letter seemed professional with a fancy letterhead and used legal jargon to explain a very interesting proposal.
-The letter offered Leo a share in a large inheritance which was left behind by the lawyer’s late client.
+The letter offered Leo a share in a large inheritance that was left behind by the lawyer’s late client.

 Leo paid the fees, but then more payments were requested.
 They seemed to come one after another but each time he was assured he was closer and closer to receiving his share of millions of Euros.
 Every time he paid one tax, the lawyer would discover that some bank policy or quirk of local laws required another fee to be paid.
 At each step of the way, the lawyer claimed he was putting in his fair share to pay these taxes and had invested a lot of his own money.